DNSingh-15/FullStack-Notes/React_next_questions.md

 * Class components

 ### 3. props
-props are argument passed into react component
+props are argument passed into react component and it is data transfer method
 * props is used for the data transfer from parent to child component

 ### 2. Hooks
-Hooks are functions that allow to use the state and other features in functional components
+Hooks are state and lifecycle methods in functional component.
 * it is introduced in react 18 update
+#### a. useState
+useState is a hook that allows to store and manage data
+* state is mutable
+* used for rendering dynamic changes
+#### b. useEffect
+useEffect is a hook it's just like a function it runs on any render
+#### c. useRef
+useRef is a hook it allows to continue values between renders.
+#### d. useContext
+useContext hook allows components to access data without any rely on props
-#### a. useMemo
+#### e. useMemo
-useMemo is a react built-in hook, it returns a memoized value
+useMemo is a react hook, it returns a memoized value
 * usememo allows us to memoize expensive functions so that you can avoid calling them on every render
+* usememo cache the result of a calculation between re-renders

 ### 3. prop drilling